 How to Steam Broccoli In a Pan

-This is by far my favorite way to steam broccoli.
-One dish, real steam, great tasting broccoli.
+This is by far the easiest way to steam broccoli that also leads to the perfect texture.
 Bring about 1/4 inch of water to a boil in a large frying pan.
-Add about 1/2 tsp. fine sea salt and at least a handful and up to 2 pounds of broccoli florets.
+Add about 1/2 teaspoon fine sea salt and at least a handful and up to 2 pounds of broccoli florets.
 Cover and steam until as tender as you like (about 3 minutes for crisp-tender and up to 8 minutes for completely cooked, soft florets).

 How to Steam Broccoli In a Steamer Basket